 Start-Up Service: The service of a factory trained representative for the controllers, and pumps shall be available on the job site to check installation, conduct field acceptance testing, conduct start-up, and instruct personnel.

 All required tests shall be witnessed by Public Authorities, and Contracting Officer.

 END OF SECTION

-USPS Mail Processing Facility Specifications issued: 10/1/2021

-Last revised: 7/31/2017
+USPS MPF Specification Last Revised: 10/1/2022